-Central to UPI’s corporate culture are our core values, captured in our Code of Ethics and Business Conduct.
+Central to UPI’s corporate culture are our core values, captured in our Code of Ethics.
 Those values: Integrity, safety, honesty, engagement, responsibility and performance, influence every decision that we make.
 Our commitment putting our values first and living by high ethical standards echoes through our work.

 By asking questions and reporting potential concerns, our employees know they play an important role in helping us meet the standards reflected in our Code of Ethics and Business Conduct.
 The OpenLINE hotline allows concerns to be reported confidentially 24 hours a day, 7 days a week in many languages.
 Calls can be made anonymously and will not be recorded.

 At UPI, we believe that the “tone from the top” is essential to the continued growth of an ethical workforce.
 Our compliance program places a number of responsibilities on every member of the workforce.
 We view compliance as a responsibility of every employee.

 We follow a series of policies and procedures that serve as the framework for the anti-corruption compliance program, including: (i) a comprehensive anti-corruption policy; (ii) a policy for the giving and receipt of gifts to ensure that such transactions are not subterfuge for bribery; (iii) a policy on gifts and gratuities; and (iv) a policy on potential conflicts of interest.